ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-5.md

 ???

-* Chapter 5 introduces Vault authentication methods
+* In Chapter 5 we will dive a little deeper into Vault's authentication methods
 * It focuses on the Userpass method.

 ---